Marari Beach Resort

 Marari Beach Resort offers guests 62 villas set in lush gardens some with private pools which offer a suitable deluxe stay.
 In-room amenities include air conditioning, minibar, tea/coffee facilities and a wide range of natural bath products.

 You can enjoy simple local dishes with fruits and vegetables from their own organic garden and fresh seafood caught by local fisherman.
 The hotel has a delightful swimming pool, tennis courts, Ayurvedic spa and yoga.
-Located only about an hour's drive from Cochin, the hotel is a great place to end your vacation relaxing by the coast.
+Located only about an hour's drive from Cochin, the hotel is a great place to end your holiday relaxing by the coast.

 Do nothing on the beach, take long walks or bicycle rides.
 Marari wasn't designed for doing but just the opposite.
 But you should definitely take time out to stroll down to the village and explore.
 There are regular cookery classes most evenings, so you can master the delights of Keralan cuisine in your kitchen at home.